ktaka-ccmp/google-oauth2-example/Detailed.md

 ~~~

 The backendAuth is a callback function that sends Google's auth credential to the login endpoint of the API server.
-Then the backend server verifies the credential and creates a session.
+We expect the backend server to verify the credential and set a session id as a cookie.

 ~~~
     const backendAuth = (response) => {